Edward P. McCabe: Black settlement efforts

 McCabe was also one of three founders of Langston, Oklahoma.
 "By 1881, several Negro leaders were planning for the potential resettlement of twenty or thirty thousand freedmen in Oklahoma".
 McCabe "acquired a 320 acre tract near Guthrie, Oklahoma, which became the town of Langston about 1892".
 The city was an all-black area ten miles northeast of Guthrie.
 The city was named after John Mercer Langston, a black Virginia Congressman who had pledged his support for a black college in Langston City.
 Finally in 1897, a Colored Agricultural and Normal School was opened, this was later called Langston University.

 The city was founded on the idea to help stop racial persecution.
 It was part of a program to create more than twenty-five new “black settlements” within the Oklahoma Indian Territory.

 McCabe then embarked on an ambitious adventure in state-building, using Langston as a nucleus.
 He encouraged the immigration of Negroes 'in such numbers that eventually they would outnumber the whites.'
 In 1892 he went so far as to predict that within a few years Congress would have two Negro senators from Oklahoma.
 He planned to organize Negro settlers so that he could muster a majority of black voters in each representative and senatorial district of the proposed state".

 McCabe had personal ambitions tied into this endeavor, hoping that he would be appointed governor or secretary of the Oklahoma Territory.
 "The opportunity for progress through prosperity and the chance to escape racial discrimination were the two drawing attractions promoted by Oklahoma black newspapers.
 The newspapers emphasized one or the other at random in 1905 and 1906."
 The efforts of McCabe and others "achieved impressive results.
 The black population of Oklahoma continued to grow until statehood in 1907".

 Between 1900 and 1906 the black population at least doubled.
 "Black Oklahomans owned fairly large farms and even controlled whole towns", and were "behaving in a manner directly contrary to the hopes and expectations of the whites.
 Past 1900 large numbers of Negroes began moving from the South and East sections to the interior part of the state.
 They left farming and the Oklahoma coal mines, and took urban service jobs".

 Despite these gains, a black majority was not realized in Oklahoma, nor was McCabe able to secure any higher political office.
-Even though this never happened, McCabe played a big role in taking a stand for African-American rights in a time where there was a great deal of racial persecution.
+Even though this never happened, McCabe played a big role in taking a stand for African-American rights in a time when there was a great deal of racial persecution.